KushBlazingJudah/feditext/README.md

 upstream.
 The developer says that he's interested in adding textboards to FChannel, so maybe this will give just the push we all need.

+## Dependencies

+- Go 1.18+

+If you build with SQLite3:

+- a C compiler
+- SQLite3 itself and its headers

+## Running

+Feditext is not in a very usable state, however a Makefile is included.

+- `build` builds a **release** build; this strips out some data that is necessary for debugging.
+- `dev` builds a **developer** build; debugging information is left intact and the race detector is turned on.
+- `run` runs a **developer** build.

+Less important targets:

+- `check` runs tests.
+- `tidy` tidies up everything.

+The following variables will be useful to you:

+- The standard `GO*` variables if you're cross compiling (you probably aren't)
+- `TAGS` builds with certain features included or excluded; `sqlite3` is the default value.
+  - Always have a database in here, if you don't your build will be entirely useless.